muhammadayyass/transjakarta-gps-vendor-performance/README.md

 ![Kruskal--Wallis](https://img.shields.io/badge/Kruskal--Wallis_Test-333333?style=flat-square)
 ![Status](https://img.shields.io/badge/status-completed-2ea44f?style=flat-square)

 > **Confidentiality note:** this project was completed as part of a supervised industry placement using PT TransJakarta's internal operational data.
 Vendor names, the underlying dataset, and the full dashboard file are not published here out of respect for that confidentiality.
-This page describes the methodology, technical approach, and skills demonstrated — happy to walk through specific findings in an interview.
+This page describes the methodology, technical approach, and skills demonstrated.

 ## Contents
 - [Business Problem](#business-problem)